pepaslabs/LearningRxSwift/lesson5.1_uiscrollview_rxcontentOffset/README.md

 ### Discussion:

-We subscribe to `scollViews`'s `rx_contentOffset` property and update the label's text to display the contentOffset.
+We subscribe to the scollViews's `rx_contentOffset` property and update the label's text to display the `contentOffset`.

 ### New concepts to explore